-- litigation involving patients using the Company's products; - restrictions on the Company's products, manufacturers or manufacturing processes; - restrictions on the labeling or marketing of a product; - · restrictions on product distribution or use; - requirements to conduct post-marketing studies or clinical trials; - untitled or warning letters; - fines, restitution or disgorgement of profits or revenues; - consent decrees; - total or partial suspension or clinical hold of one or more of the Company's clinical trials; - total or partial suspension or withdrawal of regulatory approvals; - total or partial suspension of production or distribution; - delay or refusal to approve pending applications or supplements to approved applications or to provide future market authorizations, certifications or approvals; - mandatory communications with physicians and other customers about concerns related to actual or potential safety, efficacy, and other issues involving the Company; - withdrawal of the products from the market; - mandatory product recalls or seizure of products; - damage to relationships with any potential collaborators; - unfavorable press coverage and damage to the Company's reputation; or - injunctions or the imposition of civil or criminal penalties.
+- litigation involving patients using the Company's products; - restrictions on the Company's products, manufacturers or manufacturing processes; - · restrictions on the labeling or marketing of a product; - restrictions on product distribution or use; - requirements to conduct post-marketing studies or clinical trials; - untitled or warning letters; - fines, restitution or disgorgement of profits or revenues; - consent decrees; - total or partial suspension or clinical hold of one or more of the Company's clinical trials; - total or partial suspension or withdrawal of regulatory approvals; - total or partial suspension of production or distribution; - delay or refusal to approve pending applications or supplements to approved applications or to provide future market authorizations, certifications or approvals; - mandatory communications with physicians and other customers about concerns related to actual or potential safety, efficacy, and other issues involving the Company; - · withdrawal of the products from the market; - mandatory product recalls or seizure of products; - damage to relationships with any potential collaborators; - unfavorable press coverage and damage to the Company's reputation; or - injunctions or the imposition of civil or criminal penalties.

 Any of the foregoing actions could be detrimental to the Company's reputation or result in significant costs or loss of revenues for the Company.
-Any of these actions could significantly and negatively affect supply of the Genio® system, if authorized for sale by the FDA.
+Any of these actions could significantly and negatively affect supply of the Genio system, if authorized for sale by the FDA.
 If any of these events occurs, the Company could be exposed to product liability claims and could lose customers and experience reduced sales and increased costs.

-Seeking, obtaining and maintaining certification in the EEA under the new Medical Device Regulation, with the CE-mark to be re-certified before May 2024, can be an uncertain process and Notified Bodies have limited resources and may experience backlogs.
+Seeking, obtaining and maintaining certification in the EEA under the MDR, with the CE-mark to be re-certified before December 31, 2027, can be an uncertain process and Notified Bodies have limited resources and may experience backlogs.

-Under the new Medical Device Regulation, devices currently on the market in the EEA having been granted a CE-Mark under Council Directive 90/385/EEC of June 20, 1990 on the approximation of the laws of the Member States relating to active implantable medical devices (the "AIMD Directive") - such as the Company's Genio® system - will need to be re-evaluated and re-certified in accordance with the new Medical Device Regulation.
-Any modification to an existing CE-marked medical device will also require review and certification under the new Medical Device Regulation.
+Devices currently on the market in the EEA having been granted a CE-Mark under the AIMDD - such as the Company's Genio system - will need to be re-evaluated and re-certified in accordance with the MDR.
+Any modification to an existing CE-marked medical device will also require review and certification under the MDR.

-The new Medical Device Regulation also imposes a re-designation of the "Notified Bodies" (i.e. the organizations designated by the EEA Member State in which they are based, which are responsible for assessing whether medical devices and manufacturers of medical devices meet the applicable regulatory requirements in the EEA).
+The MDR also imposes a re-designation of the "Notified Bodies" (i.e. the organizations designated by the EEA Member State in which they are based, which are responsible for assessing whether medical devices and manufacturers of medical devices meet the applicable regulatory requirements in the EEA).
 To be re-designated Notified Bodies must demonstrate increased technical expertise in their scope of designation, as well as improved quality management systems.
-This re-designation process, has caused backlogs in the assessment of medical devices and medical device manufacturers during the transition period leading up to the May 2021 effective date of the new Medical Device Regulation.
-In the European Union, not all Notified Bodies have been re-designated so far and the COVID-19 pandemic has significantly slowed down their designation process.
-Without Medical Device Regulation designation, Notified Bodies may not yet start certifying devices in accordance with the new Regulation.
+This re-designation process, has caused backlogs in the assessment of medical devices and medical device manufacturers during the transition period leading up to the May 26, 2021 effective date of the MDR.
+In the European Union, currently 37 Notified Bodies have been re-designated, including one for Belgium.